 ECO Program Funding

-CIGLR provides up to $2,000 to support undergraduate, graduate, or comparable research assistants who incorporate a political engagement, communications, or outreach component into their work.
+Through CIGLR’s Engagement, Career Training, and Outreach (ECO) Program, we are offer awards to support undergraduate or graduate students who incorporate an engagement, career training, or outreach component into their research.
 The ECO program component must highlight the contributions of NOAA, CIGLR, and CIGLR’s Regional Consortium Partners to research and management of the Great Lakes for the good of its people.
 Examples include, but are not limited to, Congressional visits, op-ed articles, K‐12 education activities, community outreach events, public education talks, establishment of social media sites or feeds, factsheets, newsletters, or magazines.
+We particularly encourage proposals that include a DEIJ element, such as outreach to underserved or minority groups, education programs in underresourced school districts, or policy engagement on environmental justice issues.
 For information about CIGLR’s ECO Program, visit ciglr.seas.umich.edu/outreach-education/eco-program/.